Gaussian¶

 %mem=6GB

-Gaussian uses about 1-4GB already so the memory stated in the .com
+Gaussian uses about 1-4GB already so the memory stated in the .com file

-must be less than the SGE request.
+must be less than the Slurm request.

-If your jobs run out of memory try setting %mem
+If your jobs run out of memory try setting %mem to a lower value.

-file is not and the full value must be specified.
+number of cores, the .com file is not and the full value must be specified.

 Example jobs¶